Installation requirements (FREE SELF)

 Redis and Sidekiq

 Redis stores all user sessions and the background task queue.
 The storage requirements for Redis are minimal, about 25kB per user.
-Sidekiq processes the background jobs with a multithreaded process.
+Sidekiq processes the background jobs with a multi-threaded process.
 This process starts with the entire Rails stack (200MB+) but it can grow over time due to memory leaks.
-On a very active server (10,000 active users) the Sidekiq process can use 1GB+ of memory.
+On a very active server (10,000 billable users) the Sidekiq process can use 1GB+ of memory.

 Prometheus and its exporters

 As of Omnibus GitLab 9.0, Prometheus and its related exporters are enabled by default, to enable easy and in depth monitoring of GitLab.
-Approximately 200MB of memory will be consumed by these processes, with default settings.
+With default settings, these processes consume approximately 200MB of memory.

 If you would like to disable Prometheus and it's exporters or read more information about it, check the Prometheus documentation.